The Nursery is taught by Tasha Evans and she is supported by Angela Ridley, Vicky Tullett, Kate Whatley and Emma Wall.

 This first Term is all about making relationships and getting to know the children.
-After a few weeks of settling in we then make the Key Worker Groups.
-The children have been amazing and have all settled in so well.

 As soon at the children arrive at nursery they are encouraged to explore the room.
 Once all of the children are in and the register has been taken we open the doors for indoor and outdoor exploring time.
 During this time the children are able to access all areas of the Nursery environment.
 We aren't a fair weather setting and go outdoors all year long, we love to get wet, muddy and messy.